joelagnel/rust-cpp-book/chapters/08-dealing-with-pointers.md

 is also duplicated essentially creating two unique owners of different data.

-Example, the following example illustrates this:
+The following example illustrates this:
 ```rust
 let mut x = Box::new(42);
 let mut y = x.clone();